-7 Cheap Things to Do in San Antonio
+7 Cheap or Free Things to Do in San Antonio

 Ever wanted to visit the Alamo?
 Enjoy the gorgeous sights that Texas has to offer?
 Then check out these cheap things to do in San Antonio.
 I visited the city for a week, and absolutely loved it.
 Follow my advice, and you’ll be well on your way to a fun, but affordable vacation.

 1. Check Out the River Walk